The Top 17 Frequently Asked Questions

 Will bankruptcy hurt my credit?

 YES.
-But we can help you rebuild it.
+But we can help you avoid severe damage and rebuild it.

 If you've gotten to this point (considering bankruptcy) and have managed to keep your credit report in good shape, you may want to see if you can avoid bankruptcy with other options.